 Medical examiner officers are a vital part of a medical examiner office team.
 Their skills and support are indispensable to the medical examiner, to ensure that a professional, caring and compassionate service is delivered to the bereaved, who are at the heart of the medical examiner system.

 Dr Alan Fletcher, National Medical Examiner

-All Medical Examiner Officers should complete the 26 core e-learning modules before starting work in the role.
-There is no minimum time requirement but most people take 10-14 hours to complete the modules, and some have taken much longer.
+All Medical Examiner Officers practising in England, Wales, Northern Ireland and Gibraltar should complete the 26 core e-learning modules before starting work in the role.
+There is no minimum time requirement but most people take 8-10 hours to complete the modules, and some have taken much longer.
 It is vital that you have completed this preparatory work to enable you to get the most out of the training day.

-After completing these, MEOs are entitled to apply to join the College and use the post-nominals RCPathMEO.
+After completing these, MEOs practising in England, Wales, Northern Ireland and Gibraltar are entitled to apply to join the College and use the post-nominals RCPathMEO.
 Find out more about becoming a member.

 Further training and induction

 The e-learning and face to face training are only the start of your training as a MEO.
 You will learn new skills and information every day whilst undertaking the role through case discussions and interactions with colleagues, service users and the bereaved.
-There is a vast amount of resources available to develop your learning further and an individual CPD plan to identify your personal learning requirements.
+Resources are available to develop your learning further and an individual CPD plan to identify your personal learning requirements.